 Tolerant Calvinist Heretic: Fine, Paul.
 But let us push this out to the end of the logical road, shall we?
 Multitudes of professing Christians who believe that Jesus Christ died for everyone without exception stumble at the Stone-of-Stumbling in just the same way that national Israel did — tolerant Calvinists like me stumble too, except that most of us are not as honest and forthright about it as others.

-Jesus is my righteousness and His perfection is imputed to me, to the Galatian Judaizers whom you cruelly and gleefully anathematized in Galatians 1:8-9.
+Jesus is my righteousness and His perfection is imputed to me and also to the Galatian Judaizers whom you cruelly and gleefully anathematized in Galatians 1:8-9.
 This perfection is ALSO imputed to those national Israelites for whom you presumptuously and prematurely prayed (Romans 10:1).
-You see, Paul, Jesus understands the Stone perfectly, and that understanding is mine, national Israel’s, and the Galatian Judaizers’ by imputation.
-But if God were to take us out of Jesus, and run us through our doctrinal paces, with us handling His hardball questions on our own, we are in the highest degree confident that we would be condemned to Hell for our failures of understanding in Romans 9:29-33 and 10:1-4.
+You see Paul, Jesus understands the Stone perfectly, and that understanding is mine, national Israel’s, and the Galatian Judaizers’ by imputation.
+But if God were to take us out of Jesus and run us through our doctrinal paces, with us handling His hardball questions on our own, we are in the highest degree confident that we would be condemned to Hell for our failure to perfectly understand Romans 9:29-33 and 10:1-4.

 So again, despite what you say in Romans 9:29-33 and Romans 10:1-4, you are wrong.
 W-R-O-N-G. Wrong.
 We — national Israel, the Galatian Judaizers, and myself — are going to heaven because of Jesus, and NOT because of our mastery of the dikai-word group.